 There are lots of sites out there where you can find jobs listed, and they’re good places to start even though they do charge a hefty commission.
 They’ve all got their flaws, but I found Upwork to be the best place for me when I was starting out.

-My story: This is what I’m doing right now!
-I’ve been going for just under two years and it’s now my full-time job, and is allowing me to move to southern Spain in the new year.
+My story: This is what I’m doing right now, along with translating.
+I’ve been going for just under three years and it’s now my full-time job, allowing me to live a wonderful life in the south of Spain.

 The vlogging industry is ever-growing too, and if you get it right then you can make a pretty healthy living as a travelling Youtuber.

 If you’ve got the determination, then you can make it happen!